Transcripts and Diplomas

 Why Electronic Ordering?

 Your academic transcript is a FERPA protected academic record.
 To release it, we must have your formal authorization.
 When FERPA was enacted in 1974, authorization generally was in the form of a signed transcript request which contained enough identifying information to allow us to verify the request.
 Typically, that identifying information included the social security number and date of birth.
 As concerns about identity theft have grown in recent years, the signed request with identifying information mailed to a University office has become increasingly problematic for a secure transaction.
 Added to this is the problem presented by the strong preference for credit card payment.
 DePauw's online ordering system, which is operated by Parchment, Inc., offers the highest level of security available for transcript transactions.
-All the personal information you enter when creating an account is stored and sent in a strongly encrypted format, your credit card transactions are protected by the PCI DSS standards, and only authorized personnel in the Registrar's Office have access to your order information.
+All the personal information you enter when creating an account is stored and sent in a strongly encrypted format, your credit card transactions are protected by the PCI DSS standards, and only authorized personnel in the Office of the Registrar have access to your order information.

 Why Electronic Transcripts?